Department of Philosophy, Gustave Eiffel University

-Corine Pelluchon is a Professor of Philosophy at the Université Gustave Eiffel.
+Corine is a Professor of Philosophy at the Université Gustave Eiffel.
 She is also a statutory member of the Hannah Arendt Interdisciplinary Laboratory for Political Studies.
-Corine works within moral and political philosophy, as well as medical, environmental and animal ethics.
-She is an expert on the work of Leo Strauss and Emmanuel Levinas.
-In her book “Éthique de la consideration”, she develops an ‘ethics of virtue’, helping us to deal with the challenges of modern societies.
-In 2020, she received the Günther Anders Prize for critical thinking.
-At THE NEW INSTITUTE, Corine Pelluchon will collaborate on the programme “The Foundations of Value and Values”.
+Her areas of research are moral and political philosophy, as well as medical, environmental, and animal ethics.
+Corine is an expert on the work of Leo Strauss and Emmanuel Levinas.
+In her book Éthique de la consideration, she develops an “ethics of virtue”, helping us to deal with the challenges of modern societies.
+In 2020, she received the Günther Anders Prize for Critical Thinking.

 What gives you hope?

-The taking into account of ecology and the interest of a growing part of the population, especially the young people, for the animal cause are signs of a new age that I call the age of the living – in which we accept our common vulnerability and have a relationship with others that is not a relationship of domination.
+The taking into account of ecology and the interest of a growing part of the population, especially amongst young people, for the animal cause are signs of a new age that I call the Age of the Living—in which we accept our common vulnerability and have a relationship with others that is not a relationship of domination.

 How does change happen?

-Profound changes take place through a reorganization of one’s representations and one’s values which has an impact on one’s affects and one’s behavior; but often it is a personal crisis or a shock which triggers the questioning of one’s habits and ways and lead to freeing oneself from alienating traditions and outdated representations.
+Profound changes take place through a reorganization of one’s representations and one’s values.
+This has an impact on one’s emotions and one’s behavior.
+However, often it is a personal crisis or a shock that triggers the questioning of one’s habits and ways, which leads to freeing oneself from alienating traditions and outdated representations.